 Zuko took the pouch from her and immediately followed her instruction.
 'What are you doing to his chest?'

-She supposed he couldn't help the accusation in his voice.
+She supposed he couldn't help the accusatory tone.
 'Trying to stop him from having a heart attack,' she snapped, flinching as the general's heart lurched under her flare of indignation.
 'Shut up!
 I need to concentrate.'

 Slowing her breathing and closing her eyes, she followed the flow of energy from her body, through his and back into hers.
-The circuit was somewhat meditative; her healing had always been most powerful when she was able to immerse herself in that mindful state.
+The circuit was somewhat meditative; her healing had always been most powerful when she was able to immerse herself in that mindful state between controlling the chi and letting it run wild.
+It took the lightest touch, a mere guide to the energy pathways in the body.

 It took twelve horribly long, drawn-out minutes for the heartbeat to settle and regulate itself in a slow, steady rhythm.
 The old man's breathing was still ragged, but he was no longer gasping for breath.